-The KINSOL package is written in ANSI C. The following summarizes the basic structure of the package, although knowledge of this structure is not necessary for its use.
+The IDAS package is written in ANSI C. The following summarizes the basic structure of the package, although knowledge of this structure is not necessary for its use.

-The overall organization of the KINSOL package is shown in
+The overall organization of the IDAS package is shown in

-has no knowledge of the method being used to solve the linear and nonlinear
+such, IDAS has no knowledge of the method being used to solve the linear and

-solver interface and, if necessary, one of the linear system solver interfaces
+nonlinear solver interface and, if necessary, one of the linear system solver

-KINSOL has a single unified linear solver interface, KINSOLLS, supporting both direct
+IDAS has a single unified linear solver interface, IDALS, supporting both direct

 and iterative linear solvers built using the generic